dmrd/old_site/production/scanner/markdown.md

 turned at a uniform rate.
 In practice, we found that we usually captured 226 images per rotation in much less time than 30 seconds per laser.

-Here is a video showing a scan in progress.
+Below is a video showing a scan in progress.
 We added a second laser to increase scan quality, and we scanned with one laser at a time to avoid dealing with determining which laser line is which.